Tankman61/Tankman61/README.md

 ## Aviation
 I've had a passion for aviation since I was 5 years old.
 So far:
-- Contributed to Digital Flight Dynamics' A350X project
+- I have contributed to Digital Flight Dynamics' A350X
   - Creating an accurate simulation of the A350 Aircraft OIS using React.js
 - I have been a dedicated simulator pilot on the VATSIM network
-- Been persuing a Private Pilot's License in my free time
+- I have been persuing a Private Pilot's License in my free time

 ## Tech Stack
 - **Languages:** Python, C, JavaScript